Three low-mass companions around aged stars discovered by TESS: Introduction

 \section{Introduction}

 Brown dwarfs are objects with masses between those of giant planets and stars.
-Typically, the lower mass limit is taken to be $\sim 13\ M_J$ \citep{Spiegel2011}, the minimum mass to ignite deuterium fusion, and the upper mass limit is taken to be $\sim 80\ M_J$ \citep{Baraffe2002}, the minimum mass to ignite ordinary hydrogen fusion.
-Thousands of isolated brown dwarfs have been discovered in this century \citep[e.g.,][]{Henry2018}.
+Typically, the lower mass limit is taken to be $\sim 13\ M_J$ \citep{Burrows1997_BD_low_mass_range_2, Spiegel2011}, the minimum mass to ignite deuterium fusion, and the upper mass limit is taken to be $\sim 80\ M_J$ \citep{Baraffe2002}, the minimum mass to ignite ordinary hydrogen fusion.
+The term ``brown dwarf" was first used by \cite{Tarter1975}.
+Since the earliest brown dwarf discoveries such as Gliese 229B \citep{Nakajima1995_Gl229b1, Oppenheimer1995_Gl229b2} and Teide 1 \citep{Rebolo1995_Teide1_1, Rebolo1996_Teide1_2}, thousands of isolated brown dwarfs have been discovered \citep[e.g.,][]{Henry2018}.
 However, previous works using radial velocity data have shown that, on relatively short orbital periods, brown dwarf companions around solar-type stars are significantly rarer compared to planetary and stellar companions, which is known as the `brown dwarf desert’ \citep[e.g.,][]{Marcy2000, Grether2006}.
 Similarly, the known transiting brown dwarfs are outnumbered by hot Jupiters (e.g., the NASA Exoplanet Archive).
 Despite the similar radii of hot Jupiters and brown dwarfs \citep{Chen2017_m_r_relation}, only about 30 transiting brown dwarfs have been found, in contrast with the hundreds of transiting hot Jupiters.
 This desert may result from two different formation mechanisms, i.e., gravitational instability and cloud fragmentation, dominating different mass regimes for the formation of brown dwarfs \citep[see discussion in][]{Palle2021}.
 For example, \cite{Ma2014_BDgap} analyzed a catalog of 62 brown dwarf companions and found that they are most depleted at $30\ M_J<M\sin i<55\ M_J$ and $P<100$ days.
 Using $42.5\ M_J$ as a threshold, they found that the eccentricity distribution of lower-mass brown dwarfs is consistent with that of massive planets, while the eccentricity distribution of higher mass brown dwarfs is more consistent with that of stellar binaries.
 They suggested that the brown dwarfs below $42.5\ M_J$ may form through disc gravitational instability, while the brown dwarfs above $42.5\ M_J$ may form through molecular cloud fragmentation like stars.
 However, the scope and robustness of such statistical works is limited by the small size of the brown dwarf sample.
 Therefore, we need more brown dwarf companions with precisely determined parameters such as mass, radius, and age to analyze the origin of the `brown dwarf desert’ and their formation mechanism.